ajoubertza/icalepcs-workshop/slideshow.md

 PyTango versions
 ----------------

-`pip install pytango != apt get-install python-tango`
+`pip install pytango != apt-get install python-tango`

 - PyPI has the latest
   - but binding extension not compiled for Linux